-Mentoring sessions range from 30-60 minutes and occur on a school campus near your home or workplace, during lunch.
+Mentoring sessions range from 30-60 minutes and occur virtually or on a school campus near your home or workplace, during the student's lunch.
 With the current pandemic, virtual mentoring has been taking place.
 The days and times of mentoring sessions are arranged between the mentor and mentee depending on their individual schedules and classes.
 As a result, mentoring is convenient for both students and mentors.

 HOW DO I BECOME A MENTOR?

 Take Stock in Children mentors learn the principles and guidelines of school-based, academic-focused mentoring.
 They participate in an orientation session and receive a manual that contains tools for addressing the general needs of their students: improving grades, preparing for college, career planning, and developing life skills.